signalwire-academy/template-L3-written-exam/README.md

 ## After Passing

-Once you pass this written exam, you can proceed to the Level 3 Practical Exam.
+Once you pass this written exam, you can proceed to the Level 3 Practical Exam (Capstone Project).

 ---